 Organoleptic testing is conducted by certified tasting panels, normally consisting of eight members, who will sample olive oils to identify positive taste characteristics and to check for “faults”, i.e., negative characteristics.
 According to EU regulations, extra-virgin olive oil must have appreciable levels of pepperiness, bitterness, and fruitiness, and must be free of 16 official taste faults, such as burnt, rancid, metallic, and sour.

 Several of the tests concern the age of the oil, and for good reason.
 Olives are stone fruits, like cherries and plums.
 So real extra-virgin olive oil is actually fresh-squeezed fruit juice – seasonal, perishable, and never better than in the first few weeks after it is milled.
 Bitterness and pungency are usually positive indicators of the healthfulness of oil.
 Sweetness and butteriness are often not.
 The flavour and aroma of extra-virgin olive oil, like all natural fruit juices, begins to deteriorate within a few months of milling.
 This decline accelerates when the oil is bottled, and accelerates further when the bottle is opened.
-To get the freshest oil, our supplier buys directly from artisan mills throughout the Mediterranean, Australia, South Africa, South America, and the U.S. It buys only the latest seasonal crush, immediately after the oil is milled.
+To get the freshest oil, our supplier buys directly from artisan mills throughout the Mediterranean, Australia, South Africa, South America, and the U.S. They buy only the latest seasonal crush, immediately after the oil is milled.
 This product is then tested and shipped immediately to retail outlets, providing the consumer with the freshest extra-virgin olive oil available.

 At Frescolio, all of our oils have passed this battery of tests.
 In the store, chemical and organoleptic testing results are posted by each of our varietal olive oils.